 Do they have your back?

-Of all the reasons companies bail out of their LMS contracts, the main reason to switch LMS providers is for better technical support.
+Of all the reasons companies bail out of their LMS contracts, the main reason people switch LMS providers is technical support.
 LMS technical support is a multi-layered necessity that, when put on the backburner, can have detrimental effects on company learning, cost, morale, engagement, safety, compliance, and more.

-So, when evaluating your current or future LMS, you should ask questions about your providers’ support process, cost, packages, and levels of support.
+But when it comes to your LMS, industry standard support is much lower than you expect and require.
+When evaluating your current or future LMS, you should ask questions about your providers’ support process, cost, packages, and levels of support.
 Here are a few common pitfalls to consider:

 No direct support

 Clarify with your LMS provider whether you need tier one (administrator) or tier two (end-user and manager) support.
-If you want your administrator or end user to be able to pick up the phone and talk with a human who understands your LMS, make sure your provider offers direct support, either in addition to or instead of chat support, phone support, or email support.
+If you want your administrator or end user to be able to pick up the phone and talk with a human who understands your LMS, make sure your provider offers direct support, either in addition to or instead of chat support, an 800 number, or email support.